Our commitment: Provide climate change leadership

-By 2014 – We will expand the use of natural refrigerants in our industrial refrigeration systems.
+By 2014 – Expand the use of natural refrigerants, which do not harm the ozone layer and have a negligible impact on climate change, in our industrial refrigeration systems.

-By 2014 – All of our new ice cream chest freezers in Europe will use natural refrigerants.
+By 2015 – All of our new ice cream chest freezers will use natural refrigerants.

-By 2015 – We will reduce direct greenhouse gas (GHG) emissions per tonne of product by 35% since 2005, resulting in an absolute reduction of GHG emissions.
+By 2015 – To contribute to greenhouse gas (GHG) emission reduction, we will reduce our direct GHG emissions per tonne of product by 35% since 2005, resulting in an absolute reduction of GHG emissions.